lena-suslik/judo_score/README.md

   Close the tab and reopen `control.html` and it is all still there.
 - Because it is stored per-browser: a *different* browser, another computer, a private / incognito window, or "clear browsing data" all start from scratch.
-- The **first click** on the page unlocks the sound (a browser rule – there is nothing to fix).
+- The **first click** on the page unlocks the sound (a browser rule).
-- No data ever leaves your computer.
+- No data leaves your computer.
 There is no server and no tracking.

----

-## Do projects usually have READMEs in several languages?

-Yes, it is common when the audience is not mainly English-speaking.
-The usual convention is:

-- `README.md` – the default file GitHub shows, normally **English**.
-- `README.de.md`, `README.fr.md`, … – one file per translation.
-- A small **language switcher** line at the very top linking the versions together (like the line at the top of this file).

-This project keeps English as the default `README.md` and a full German translation in [`README.de.md`](README.de.md).
-If your users are mostly German, it is equally fine to swap them (German as `README.md`, English as `README.en.md`) – just keep the switcher line so people can find the other one.

----

 ## License